noah-sec/project-descriptions/vuln-program.md

 - <b>Control 17 - Incident Response Management</b>
 - <b>Control 18 - Penetration Testing</b>

 The vulnerability management capability component of a security program is classified in the CIS Controls as Control 7 - Continuous Vulnerabilty Management.
-The security program already created capability components for each of the preceding controls (1-6).<br>
+The security program already created capability components for each of the preceding controls (CIS Control 1-6) as prerequisites to Control 7.<br>

 <b>Control 7 - Continuous Vulnerabilty Management:</b> Develop a plan to continuously assess and track vulnerabilities on all enterprise assets within the enterprise's infrastructure, in order to remediate, and minimize, the window of opportunity for attackers.
 Monitor public and private industry sources for new threat and vulnerability information.
 - <b>CIS Safeguards for Control 7:</b>